marcopxt/marcopxt.github.io/talks_teach/CV_BGLR/index.md

 ![CV](https://github.com/marcopxt/marcopxt.github.io/assets/59318360/80369856-9d75-46db-90dd-77933c4d3779)

-Here, I put some effort together to combine some scripts that implements those cross validation schemes.
+Here, I put some effort together to combine some scripts that implement those cross-validation schemes.

 ## 2. **How to Implement it**

-The first step will be to organize the phenotypic information and create the partitions to the cross validation scheme (CV).
+The first step will be to organize the phenotypic information and create the partitions to the cross-validation scheme (CV).
 Generally, we can divide the phenotypic dataset into two:

 Testing set: Population where the phenotype will be predicted based on the markers and in the information from the training set.